alexisleveratto/OpenCV_Problems/README.md

 # Computer Vision Problems

-Practicing OpenCV, to avoid getting rusty, using the free-online course given by awsomeness Adrian, creator of the .
-[PyImageSearch](https://www.pyimagesearch.com).
+Practicing OpenCV, to avoid getting rusty, using the free-online course given by awsomeness Adrian, creator of the  [PyImageSearch](https://www.pyimagesearch.com) platform.

 ### No. 01 -  Face Recognition
 Perform fast, accurate face detection with OpenCV using a pre-trained deep learning face detector model shipped with the library.